shawna-p/mysterious-messenger/README.md

 # mysterious messenger

 A messenger program with many features such as phone calls, text messages, chatrooms, emails, and Visual Novel sections.
 This is an ongoing project intended to give me practice experimenting with the Ren'Py engine and its capabilities.
 I maintain a [Mysterious Messenger Discord](https://discord.gg/BPbPcpk) to facilitate discussion, bug reports, and update announcements.

 ## Getting Started

 * If you want to run this code, you will need to download the Ren'Py engine: [https://www.renpy.org/](https://www.renpy.org/)
-* As of 2019-12-28 (the time of this update) the version of Ren'Py used is 7.3.5.606
+* As of 2021-01-04 (the time of this update) the version of Ren'Py used is 7.3.5.606.
+Updating to support version 7.4.x is upcoming.
-* Download or clone the repository into your Ren'Py Projects Directory and unzip it into its own folder.
+* Download or clone the [most recent release](https://github.com/shawna-p/mysterious-messenger/releases) into your Ren'Py Projects Directory and unzip it into its own folder.
 If you don't know what it is, you can change it from the Ren'Py launcher via `preferences -> Projects Directory`.
+  * The current stable version is v2.2.
+  * v3.0 is currently in prerelease, with a planned full release Jan/Feb 2021
 * Refresh your Projects list and you should see `mysterious-messenger` listed
 * Save the Script Generator spreadsheet somewhere you can find it later
 * **The images and sound files used in this project are not included in the repository.
 Please contact me directly if you would like to request the assets for personal use.**

 ### Getting the Program Running